richardschoen/howtostuff/acsautomation/readme.md

 ### Upload Excel file from IFS to physical file QIWS/QCUSTCDT using Data Transfer Request File
 Set DSPSTDOUT(*YES) to see stdout log info if you are testing interactivly.
 Use a transfer request file stored in ```/acsautomation/profiles```.
-File to upload and field definition file name (.fdfx) names stored in the (.dtfx) file.
+File to upload and field definition file name (.fdfx) names stored in the (.dttx) file.
 ```
 QSHEXEC CMDLINE('cd //acsautomation;java -jar acsbundle.jar
 /PLUGIN=upload /acsautomation/profiles/testout.dttx')